 - 1.3 million books and growing

 - hundreds of academic article databases

 - more than 800,000 eBooks

 - study rooms

 - laptops and ipads to borrow

+- wireless access

 - music and movies

-- MakerSpace

-- Studio Ĉoe

-- STEP Tutor Center

 - food and drinks at the Book &Bean Cafe

 I started going to the library my second semester to study because it was peaceful and relaxing.
 I could get more done with fewer distractions.
-I also went to the writing center on the first floor a few times to get help with papers."
+I also went to the writing center on the third floor a few times to get help with papers."

 Coe Library for me is helpful for studying and meeting with tutors.
 I use the computers and the study floors the most.
 It is very busy and there are a lot of people who go in and out.
-It's great for getting some quiet and getting things done."
+It's great for getting some quiet and getting things done.
+If you need help with books or anything, it is a wonderful place to go!"